Are Humans The Only Organisms With Vestigial Traits

 Practical Applications in Modern Biology

 One practical application of vestigial traits is in the field of medicine.
 By understanding the evolutionary history of human anatomy, doctors can gain insight into the causes of certain diseases and conditions.
-For example, the human appendix is prone to inflammation and infection, which can lead to appendicitis.
+Take this: the human appendix is prone to inflammation and infection, which can lead to appendicitis.
 By understanding the evolutionary history of the appendix, doctors can better understand why it is so susceptible to these problems.

 Expert Insights on Common Vestigial Traits

 Experts in evolutionary biology and anatomy can offer valuable insights into common vestigial traits.
-For example, the human tailbone, or coccyx, is a vestige of the tail that was present in our primate ancestors.
+As an example, the human tailbone, or coccyx, is a vestige of the tail that was present in our primate ancestors.
 While humans no longer have a functional tail, the tailbone still serves as an attachment point for certain muscles and ligaments.

 Addressing Misconceptions